Hoyasumii/avengers-endgame/README.md

 [The scene cuts to Tony Stark in the kitchen washing dishes after dinner.
 As he finishes the last of them, stumbles upon a photo of both Stark and Parker, with Parker holding his Stark Internship certificate.
 Tony finally knows what he's fighting for.]

-[Cut to Tony talking to his computer, generating a holographic model of something he's w
+[Cut to Tony talking to his computer, generating a holographic model of something he's wo